 Name of the Award: The award to an outstanding young entomologist of the Delaware Valley is called the Calvert Award in honor of Dr. Philip P. Calvert.
 Calvert displayed unusual accomplishments as a young entomologist and illustrator in Philadelphia a century ago.
 He had a 74-year association with the Society and held the office of president from 1900-1915.
 At the age of 18 he contributed to the first issue of Entomological News and continued on as Associate Editor and Editor through 1943.
-As a member of the Society, the Academy of Natural Sciences of Philadelphia, and as a professor of biology at the University of Pennsylvania, Philip P. Calvert was committed to entomological education.
+As a member of the Society, the Academy of Natural Sciences of Drexel University in Philadelphia, and as a professor of biology at the University of Pennsylvania, Philip P. Calvert was committed to entomological education.
 It is therefore appropriate that the award to an outstanding young entomologist commemorates one of the outstanding entomologists of the early 20th century.
 A short biography of Calvert as a young entomologist was published in Ent.
 News 95(4): 155-162 (1984).

 Eligibility: Eligibility is limited to precollege students of the greater Delaware Valley who demonstrate outstanding accomplishments in insect-related study, who have not previously received the award, and who are not related to current AES Council members.
 The practice may be to make the award to the student with the best insect-related project at the annual Delaware Valley Science Fairs but other types of excellence can be honored.
 Although projects using Drosophila or other commercially available insects will be considered, preference will be given to projects relating to local species and projects demonstrating genuine interest in entomology.